leoraclet/leoraclet.github.io/src/content/blog/01-welcome/index.md

 ## Why I'm Doing This ?

-Writing helps me understand concepts more deeply and stay organized — and hopefully, some of these posts will help others too.
-Whether you're a beginner or deep into your infosec journey, I hope you’ll find something useful, interesting, or even just relatable.
+Writing will help me understand concepts more deeply and, I hope, stay organized — and hopefully, some of these posts will help others too.
+Whether you're a beginner or deep into your computer science journey, I hope you’ll find something useful, interesting, or even just relatable.

 Thanks for stopping by — and feel free to reach out if you want to connect, collaborate, or just